dosemu2/dosemu2/doc/README.txt

    Support for up to 4 drives:

-   If you have more then one cdrom, you have to use the cdrom statement in global.conf multiple times such as
+   If you have more then one cdrom, you can use the cdrom statement in dosemu.conf like this:
-      cdrom { /dev/cdrom }
-      cdrom { /dev/cdrom2 }
+         $_cdrom = "/dev/cdrom /dev/cdrom2 image.iso"

-   and have multiple instancies of the DOS driver too:
+   and have multiple instancies of the DOS driver:
       device=cdrom.sys
       device=cdrom.sys 2
+      device=cdrom.sys 3

    The one and only parameter to the device driver is a digit between 1 and 4, (if its missing then 1 is assumed) for the DOS devices